Bristol England, UK Travel Guide

 Late November & December.

-The UK operates a points-based immigration system, and most short-term visitors fall under the Standard Visitor visa category.
+The UK operates a points-based immigration system, and most short-term visitors fall under the Standard A visa for visiting category.

 The UK is introducing an ETA scheme, similar to systems in the USA (ESTA) or Canada (eTA).
-This applies to visitors who do not currently need a visa for short stays.
+This is true for visitors who do not currently need a visa for short stays.

 Upon arrival at an UK port of entry, follow signs to Border Control.
-Citizens of many countries with biometric passports can use e-gates for faster processing.
-Otherwise, a Border Force officer will review your documents and ask about your visit.
+People from many countries with biometric passports can use e-gates for faster processing.
+Otherwise, a Border Force officer will look over your documents and ask about your visit.
 Answer honestly and concisely.

 Bristol, like many UK cities, can be expensive, but careful planning leads to an enjoyable visit no matter your budget.
 This section outlines typical costs and ways to manage your finances effectively.